carpentries-incubator/lesson-R-packaging/_episodes/03-getting_started.md

 ~~~
 {: .output}

+> ## Tell me how you load your functions
+> There are many ways of using functions, but all of them involve loading them into the workspace.
+> We just learned how to do that using a package.
+>
+> **How do you usually work with functions?**
+> Perhaps you source them from an external file?
+> Do you usually work on a single, long script?
+>
+> **Can you think of any advantage of using packages instead?**
+> Don't worry if the answer is no.
+> This is actually a difficult question at this stage.
+> We'll show the full power of packages along the course.
+{: .discussion}

 ## More advanced folder structures
 In this course we will show you how to unleash the full power of packaging.